 “The suffering taking place is stark, and it is unacceptable.
 We are against all these illegal activities, and are taking steps to do everything in our power to prevent it.
-We have already funded a study looking at new slaughterhouses in Kenya, and are waiting for the results.
-This will help us to better understand the issue.

 “Brooke strongly believes that the lifetime value of donkeys in their contribution to community livelihoods is worth more than being sold for their meat or hides.
 In taking away someone’s donkey, it can mean taking away their means of making a living, potentially for a dangerously long time.

 We work tirelessly to reduce suffering, and will respectfully tackle the issues, standing shoulder to shoulder with donkey owners.

 Brooke is working on a country by country basis, with national governments and donkey owning communities as they struggle to protect the welfare of donkeys and people’s livelihoods in the face of this growing challenge.

 Brooke is very concerned about the increased possibility of Pakistan starting exports of donkey hides to China, following reported meetings between the livestock department in Khyber Pakhtunkhwa province and Chinese companies.
 If trade starts without adequate attention given to animal welfare, there could be serious welfare risks in the holding, slaughter and transport of thousands of donkeys, similar to those we have witnessed across Africa.
 We are also concerned that the full long term detrimental implications on the livelihoods of equine owning communities is not fully understood.
 We are working hard to address this at both Community, Regional and Government level.